Factbox: Diplomats in Syria

 BRITAIN: Britain closed its embassy on March 1.

-FRANCE: President Nicolas Sarkozy said on March 2 that France was shutting its embassy.
+FRANCE: President Nicolas Sarkozy said on March 2 that France would shut its embassy.
 France recalled its ambassador from Syria on February 7.

+GULF STATES: Saudi Arabia, head of the Gulf Cooperation Council (GCC), announced on February 7 that its member states decided to withdraw all their ambassadors from Syria and also demanded that all Syria's ambassadors leave GCC countries immediately.
+The six-member council includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

-ITALY - Italy recalled all its remaining staff from its embassy in Damascus and suspended diplomatic activity in Syria on March 14.
-It had recalled its ambassador for consultations on February 7.
+ITALY - Italy recalled its ambassador to Syria for consultations on February 7.

 NORWAY: The Norwegian Foreign Ministry last month reduced its diplomatic staff to two from four, for security reasons.